A MILD START TO FEBRUARY...

 Your First Alert Weather Forecast:

 So far, this winter hasn’t been all that harsh.
-In fact, we’ll have another day where temperatures will be warmer than normal.
-Most of the highs this afternoon will be in the lower 30s.
+In fact, it’s another day where temperatures are warmer than normal.
+Most of the highs this afternoon will be in the lower-half of the 30s.
 It looks like we’ll see more highs in the mild 30s through the midweek.

-Morning clouds will give way to some sunshine.
+Morning clouds have given way to some sunshine.
 However, later today as a disturbance pushes through the area, the clouds will make a come back.
 Some flurries are also possible through this evening, especially across the Northwoods.
 Skies will clear out again late tonight.

 Our weather pattern will become active again late this week.
 A storm system on Thursday will bring us several inches of snow, with perhaps some mixed precipitation.
 That snow will probably last into Friday morning.
 Then, the coldest air so far this winter will invade northeast Wisconsin.
 By the end of next weekend, we may be dealing with highs in the single digits, with wind chills plunging to -20°...
 Stay tuned!